jpc-hpe/my_nvim_config/README.md

 - You cannot simply disable `blink-cmp-copilot`, because LazyVim adds some sources dependencies.
 Instead, I use an opts function that removes copilot from blink sources after the fact
-- for `copilot.lua`, I redefine the `should_attach` function to look at my newly defined buffer variable.
+- For `copilot.lua`, I redefine the `should_attach` function to look at my newly defined buffer variable.
   Otherwise, copilot is re-enabled even after I disable it.

 A new key mapping (`Alt-Z`) toggles between 3 states: blink enabled (and copilot disabled), copilot enabled (and